Reading is our Super Power

 Every Christmas we have a pyjama and book day.
 The children come to school in their p.j.'s, bring a favourite book and get the opportunity to share their books with their friends.

 All the children are placed into mixed aged groups; they, then, move around the school listening to stories brought in by each member of staff.
 It is always great fun and is enjoyed by all.
 At the end of the day, they get a hot chocolate with cream and marshmallows.

 Holiday Reading Challenge

-During every school holiday of 2 or more weeks, I send home a reading challenge - with a delicious treat and dojos as a reward for completing.
+During every school holiday of 2 or more weeks, we send home a reading challenge - with dojos as a reward for completing it.